Submitty/submitty.github.io/_docs/instructor/exams.md

 | Exam/quiz/etc. | No until grades are released, then Yes | No              | Yes              | Active version only |

-### Pages assigned to components:
+#### Pages assigned to components:

 For _"Is this a PDF with a page assigned to each component?"_, select __Yes__ if this is a PDF upload where each component has an assigned page.

 If yes, the question _"Who will assign pages to components?"_ appears.
-The two options are either instructor assigns (such as an exam/quiz/any instructor uploaded PDF) or student (any student uploaded PDF).
+The two options are either instructor (such as an exam/quiz/any instructor uploaded PDF) or student (any student uploaded PDF).

 If the instructor assigns pages, then for each component there is input for the page number the component corresponds to.
 If it spans multiple pages, input the first page the component appears on.

-If the student assigns pages, then on the student submission page they will have input boxes for each component, and those will be saved to a json called `student_pages.json` within their submission folder for the version.
+If the student assigns pages, then on homework submission page students will have input boxes for each component, and those will be saved to a json called `student_pages.json` within their submissions folder.

+### TA grading

-If any pages are assigned to a PDF, in the TA grading interface, clicking on a component will bring you to the assigned page.
+In the TA grading interface, if any pages are assigned to a component, clicking on a component will bring you to the assigned page.

 ### Bulk PDF Upload